perekietka/cs-field-guide/text/pl/rozdzialy/binarny-zapis-informacji.md

 {panel type="teacher-note" summary="Dodanie 1 w arytmetyce binarnej"}
 Uczniowie powinno samodzielnie, przez wykonanie kilku przykładów, odkryć regułę dodawania 1 do liczby zapisanej binarnie.

-There are different ways to express the process.
-In the "Unplugged" exercise at the start of this chapter one of the challenges was to count up through the numbers, which is adding one repeatedly, and it's not unusual for students to see the pattern when they do that.
-In that situation the rule could be expressed as "start at the right hand end, and flip bits from right to left until you change a 0 to a 1."
-(If the number ends in zero then that would be immediately.)

 Istnieją różne sposoby mówienia o tym procesie.
 Regułę można wyrazić takimi słowami: Zacznij od skrajnej prawy cyfry.
 Zmień wartości kolejnych bitów na przeciwne tak długo aż pierwszy raz nie zmienisz 0 na 1.